ECOSTRESS-Collection-3/ECOv003-L1/Setup.md

     pip install -r ~/GeoCal/requirements.txt
     pip install -r ~/ecostress-level1/requirements.txt

-Note that we can use the intel built verison of tensorflow, which has better performance
+*Old text: Note that we can use the intel built verison of tensorflow, which has better performance*

     pip install https://anaconda.org/intel/tensorflow/1.6.0/download/tensorflow-1.6.0-cp35-cp35m-linux_x86_64.whl

+**NOTE:	 Actually, the intel version has terrible performance, it uses up tons of memory and runs really slow on eco-tb1.
+Not sure what the issue is.
+But instead, use tensorflow==1.5.0**

 Bliss Setup
 -----------